EdipraTech/NeonSignCSS/README.md

-Neon Sign for a projector using HTML and CSS
+Neon Sign for a projector/monitor using HTML and CSS